dvtiendat/polyp-segmentation/README.md

 tensorboard --logdir=logs
 ```
 ## Result
-This project achieved ~70% accuracy in the contest of BKAI-IGH NeoPolyp.
-This is still far off the benchmark of 80%, however further improvements will be updated in the long run.
+This project achieved ~0.77 accuracy in the contest of BKAI-IGH NeoPolyp
 Some of the testing images:
 ![image](https://github.com/dvtiendat/polyp-segmentation/assets/111187020/46c6438e-470a-483c-b46d-49666609eeef)
 ![image](https://github.com/dvtiendat/polyp-segmentation/assets/111187020/5a121fd4-58d8-497d-8b51-4114a937f68a)